RaphaelwHuang/WebScrape/README.md

 was provided, check it's inbox for the same file that is created in the project directory.

 For the program that request meeting with the university president, simply type "ruby filler.rb" and the program will prompt you to enter the necessary information for the form.
-You will see a output string that starts with "Thank you", which means you successfully submit your request form.
+You will see a output string that is "Thank you | Office of the President", which means you successfully submit your request form.
 Please do not spam the requests.

 ### Roles